Kansas Property Tax Relief for Low Income Seniors - Frequently Asked Questions

 Must the 1st half of the property taxes be "timely and actually" paid in order to receive a SAFE SENIOR refund?

-Yes, the 1st half of the 2016 general property taxes must be timely and actually paid.
+Yes, the first half of the 2016 general property taxes must be timely and actually paid.

-Income for SAFE SENIOR purposes is the same as "household income" for Homestead refund purposes.
-It is generally all income - taxable and nontaxable - received by all household members during 2016 - TO INCLUDE 100% of Social Security Benefits received.
+Income for Safe Senior purposes is the same as "household income" for Homestead refund purposes.
+It is generally all income - taxable and nontaxable - received by all household members during 2016 - TO INCLUDE 100 percent of Social Security Benefits received.

 "Household Income" DOES NOT INCLUDE: